aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/loading-saving-and-converting/how-to-convert-a-visio-diagram/_index.md

 ### **Convert Visio Drawing with Selective Shapes Programming Sample**
 The code sample shows how to export a drawing with selective Visio shapes.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ConvertVisioWithSelectiveShapes.Java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ConvertVisioWithSelectiveShapes.Java" >}}